Laurii1i/ChurnPrediction/README.md

 ## Results

 After training the three models and evaluating them using ROC–AUC, Weighted F1 Score, and the minimized weighted cost, small differences emerged.
-The ROC-curve was also plotted for all of the models, and it can be found under `/results/`.
+The ROC-curve was also plotted for all of the models.

 ### Model Comparison